 Using speed as a measure of power can be difficult or challenging due to the practice effect.
 If a candidate has tried a similar test or questionnaire with similar questions, or if the candidate has a good testing strategy, that can increase the score, compared to people not using such tactics.

 At Master International, we have developed the cognitive test, ACE.
 ACE measures and uses a balanced use of power and speed.
 This is done as liberal time is given to the respondent to answer the questions, meaning that time is not a stressful factor.
 In addition, it measures the level of difficulty when the respondent answers correct and additionally the speed of which the question was answered compared to a norm for each question.
 By measuring speed and power independently allows for accurate and detailed descriptions of speed and power used in logical and analytical reasoning.

 Cognitive tests may be build up based on different layers.
 We can only speak from our own experience and knowledge.
-We work with three layers:
+We work with three layers in our ACE Assessment: